Hello Ladies: Hello Ladies: The Movie (2014)

+Reception

+Series

+On the review aggregator website Rotten Tomatoes, 52% of 25 critics' reviews for the first season are positive.
+The website's consensus reads: "Stephen Merchant is an intelligent performer, but Hello Ladies is largely a squirm-inducing comedy that lacks the empathy of his best work."
+Metacritic, which uses a weighted average, assigned the season a score of 58 out of 100, based on 21 critics, indicating "mixed or average" reviews.

+Movie

+On the review aggregator website Rotten Tomatoes, 71% of 7 critics' reviews are positive.

 Home media

 "Hello Ladies: The Complete Series and the Movie" was released on DVD on May 26, 2015, which includes deleted scenes and making-of featurette.
 The complete collection is available in HD via iTunes and Amazon Prime Video, though no Blu-ray release has been announced.
 The series also are available on HBO Max in United States, Latin America and Europe.